 Scott lives in Chelford near Macclesfield in Cheshire.

-His hobbies include mountain biking, snowboarding and travel.
+His hobbies include mountain biking, snowboarding, travel and in-depth investigation of fine ales.

 Bob is one of the most senior engineers, now semi-retired but still enjoys coming on board to offer his vast experience during the installation projects, particularly the more distant jobs around the UK.